kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 will now clearly represent the "machine can host workloads" (prior art Kubernetes nodes are ready when "node can host pods").
 To improve the benefit of this change:

-- This proposal is ensuring that whenever Machine ready is used, it always means the same thing (e.g. replica counters)
+- This proposal is ensuring that whenever Machine ready is used, it always means the same thing (e.g. ready replica counters)
 - This proposal is also changing contract fields where ready was used improperly to represent initial provisioning (k8s API conventions suggest to use ready only for long-running process).